ARTBIMIS

 This is the part most people don’t see.

 Every artwork starts as a feeling, a pattern, or a moment that won’t leave me alone.
 I don’t sketch or storyboard.
 I listen.
-The piece tells me what it wants to become, and I follow it—even when it’s inconvenient or emotionally heavy.

 ■ Digital Sculpting

+I use digital tools the way an author uses an eraser—only to edit and refine, never to create the image for me.
 I work on a screen, but my process is hands‑on.
 I carve, refine, rebuild, and reshape every inch of the image manually.

-And then I tear it apart and rebuild it by hand anyway.
 The final identity of the piece is always mine.

 ■ The Reborn Process